The Lantern Room

 • Roland VX-66 echo amplifier

-• Mac Mini (separate DSP comp)
+• Mac Mini (separate DSP machine)

 • Remote MacBook Air